elunna/nerfhack-changelog/README.md

 * Potion of paralysis lasts 3-24 turns on monsters (Evil)
 * Withering can be cured by quaffing holy water.
 * Blessed restore ability only restores a few levels (Evil).
+* Potions of paralysis have less effect when diluted (from EvilHack).

 ### WANDS